10:30 am - 01:30 pmRegister: Click here

 Level 2, State Library of Queensland Stanley Place, South Brisbane, QLD 4101

 South Brisbane, QLD, AU, 4101

-A seminar for beginner and intermediate writers.
-More information on program formats and level definitions can be found here
+Workshop for writers of all levels.
+More information on program formats and level definitions can be found here.

 Are there ID or minimum age requirements to enter the event?